stephenslab/dsc-wiki/src/faq.md

 #### I would like to help improve DSC documentation.
 Where should I start?

-The wiki is mostly written in Jupyter's `.ipynb` format for interactive documents that executes bash, R or Python codes.
-Markdown files (with suffix `.Rmd`) are also allowed.
+The wiki is mostly written in Markdown format with suffix `.md`.
+Jupyter's `.ipynb` format for interactive documents are also when necessary.
 We welcome your contributions -- for starters please follow the [`README`](https://github.com/stephenslab/dsc-wiki/blob/master/README.md) of the wiki source repo to set up the software environment for editing.